 How Has the Broadband Definition Changed?

 The definition of broadband has changed over time.
-As technology advances, and broadband provider offerings and consumer demands change, the minimum speed needed to accommodate these improvements must also increase.
-In 2015, the FCC upped its broadband benchmark speeds from 4 Mbps download and 1 Mbps upload (previously established in 2010) to 25 Mbps/3 Mbps — and it’s likely not the last time we’ll see this definition updated.
+It needs to change to keep up with technology and consumer demand.
+The last time it changed was in 2015 when the FCC upped its broadband benchmark speeds from 4 Mbps download and 1 Mbps upload to 25 Mbps down and 3 Mbps up.

 The FCC indicated in July of 2022 that the commission will begin the process of updating the broadband minimum requirements again.
 Not only do the connection types continue to improve and consumer demand increases, but activities like HD video streaming, and online multiplayer gaming demand more from internet connections.